f/equiv/README.md

 It finds the equivalent:
 ```
-ruby:sinatra is a micro web framework
+ruby/sinatra is a micro web framework
 equivalent in python is are:
 - flask
   > pip install flask